-- "What is JNDI?" on page 2-1 - "WebLogic Server JNDI" on page 2-2
+- Section 3.1, "What is JNDI?" - Section 3.2, "WebLogic Server JNDI"

-What is JNDI?
+3.1 What is JNDI?

-Applications use naming services to locate objects in data sources, EJBs, JMS, MailSessions, and so on in the network.
+Applications use naming services to locate objects in data sources, EJBs, JMS, Mail Sessions, and so on in the network.
 A naming service associates names with objects and finds objects based on their given names.
 (The RMI registry is a good example of a naming service.)